wisblue/blog/content/post/neuron/Learn Machine Learning in 3 months.md

 thumbnailImage: /img/ml/learn machine learning in 3 months.png
 ---

 steps and resources to learning machine learning in 3 months.
-According to the video by Siraj Raval, at https://www.youtube.com/watch?v=Cr6VqTRO1v0.
+According to the youtube video by Siraj Raval.
 <!--more-->

 {{< youtube id="Cr6VqTRO1v0" autoplay="false" >}}